Health Library Explorer

 Who is the neurologist?

-The healthcare provider who specializes in neurology is called a neurologist.
-After completing medical school, healthcare providers specializing in adult neurology complete 1 year of residency in internal medicine and 3 years of neurology residency.
+The doctor who specializes in neurology is called a neurologist.
+After completing medical school, doctors specializing in adult neurology complete one year of residency in internal medicine and three years of neurology residency.
 Some neurologists complete further fellowship training in various subspecialties of neurology.

 Neurologists treat disorders of the brain, spinal cord, and nerves.
 These include:

 The neurologist sees patients with a wide range of problems.
-They may act as a patient's main provider or as a consultant.
-The family healthcare provider (primary care provider) is generally in charge of a patient's total healthcare.
+They may act as a patient's main doctor or as a consultant.
+The family doctor (primary care doctor) is generally in charge of a patient's total health care.

 Online Medical Reviewer: Raymond Kent Turley BSN MSN RN